clio-janelia/clio_website/documentation/README.md

 In the absence of cell segmentation or other supervised data mining, it is often hard to navigate a very large dataset and find interesting motifs.
-We designed an unsupervised deep learning strategy that encodes small patche of image data with a smaller 64-bit signature to facilitate fast image searching.
+We designed an unsupervised deep learning strategy that encodes small patches of image data with a smaller 64-bit signature to facilitate fast image searching.
 More information about the algorithm can be found [here](https://arxiv.org/abs/2012.12175).